UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Abstract

 \section{Abstract}

 Simulation plays a crucial role in assessing autonomous driving systems, where the generation of realistic multi-agent behaviors is a key aspect.
 In multi-agent simulation, the primary challenges include behavioral multimodality and closed-loop distributional shifts.
-In this study, we revisit mixture models for generating multimodal agent behaviors, which can cover the mainstream methods including continuous mixture models and GPT-like discrete models.
+In this study, we formulate a unified mixture model~(UniMM) framework for generating multimodal agent behaviors, which can cover the mainstream methods including regression-based mixture models and discrete NTP models.
 Furthermore, we introduce a closed-loop sample generation approach tailored for mixture models to mitigate distributional shifts.
-Within the unified mixture model~(UniMM) framework, we recognize critical configurations from both model and data perspectives.
-We conduct a systematic examination of various model configurations, including positive component matching, continuous regression, prediction horizon, and the number of components.
+Within the UniMM framework, we recognize critical configurations from both the model and data perspectives.
+We conduct a systematic examination of various model configurations, and comprehensively characterize their effects.
 Moreover, our investigation into the data configuration highlights the pivotal role of closed-loop samples in achieving realistic simulations.
-To extend the benefits of closed-loop samples across a broader range of mixture models, we further address the shortcut learning and off-policy learning issues.
+To extend the benefits of closed-loop samples across a broader range of mixture models, we further introduce a temporal disentanglement-and-alignment mechanism to address the shortcut learning and off-policy learning issues.
 Leveraging insights from our exploration, the distinct variants proposed within the UniMM framework, including discrete, anchor-free, and anchor-based models, all achieve state-of-the-art performance on the WOSAC benchmark.